Willie Calhoun Player Props: Yankees vs. White Sox

-On Tuesday, Willie Calhoun (.281 batting average in his past 10 games, with four doubles, four walks and four RBI) and the New York Yankees face the Chicago White Sox, whose starting pitcher will be Lucas Giolito.
-First pitch is at 7:05 PM ET.
+Willie Calhoun -- hitting .290 in his past 10 games -- will be in action for the New York Yankees versus the Chicago White Sox, with Lance Lynn on the hill, on June 8 at 4:05 PM ET.

 Willie Calhoun Game Info & Props vs. the White Sox